 Acrux (ASX: ACR) is a pharmaceutical company dedicated to developing and commercialising topical pharmaceuticals.
 Incorporated in 1998 and using in house facilities and capabilities, Acrux has successfully developed and commercialised through licensees a number of topically applied pharmaceutical products in the US and Europe.
-Acrux is currently developing of a range of generic products for the US market by leveraging its on-site laboratories, GMP manufacturing suite, clinical and commercial experience to bring affordable products to market.
+Acrux is developing a range of topical and dermatological generic products for the US market by leveraging its on-site laboratories, GMP manufacturing suite, clinical and commercial experience to bring affordable products to market.
 Acrux encourages collaboration and is well positioned to discuss partnering and product development.

 Products and technology

 Currently, we have three pharmaceutical products approved and marketed and are investing in research to develop further products to meet patients’ needs.
 Learn more about our commercialised products.

 Acrux’s proprietary technology is covered by broad, well-differentiated, issued patents.
 We continue to develop this technology, expanding the breadth of molecules which can be administered topically.

 With onsite laboratories and a GMP manufacturing facility, we can oversee our products from early development through to clinical trials.
 We hold a TGA licence for the manufacture of transdermal and transmucosal products for clinical trials.

 Our development processes include, but are not limited to:

 - Container closure selection